 - Use a knife to split the vanilla beans open lengthwise, stopping one inch from the end of each bean.

-- Make sure the beans are completely submerged and push down any that are not.
+- Make sure the beans are completely submerged; push down any that aren't.

-- Allow the extract to develop for at least two months before using.
+- Allow the extract to develop for at least two months before using it.
 Shake the bottle at least once a week to distribute the flavor evenly through the vodka.

 More Tips for Making Vanilla Extract

 - To replenish your supply of extract, just add more vodka to the bottle.
 The original beans can be reused several times, before you'll need to buy more.
 You'll know it's time for a replacement, when your extract is no longer developing that customary dark brown color.

 - Homemade vanilla extract makes a great gift.
-Package some up in small bottles and decorate them with your own label.
+Package some up in small brown bottles, and decorate them with your own label.

-- Online vendors often have the best price for vanilla beans and you can find them for $1 per bean or less.
-If you go to your local grocery store, you might pay $3 or more for a single bean.
+- Online vendors tend to have the best price for vanilla beans, and you can often find them for $3 per bean or less.
+If you go to your local grocery store, you might pay three times as much for a single bean!

-- Do you want to make vanilla without the alcohol?
+- Want to make vanilla without the alcohol?
 Not a problem!
 All you need is vegetable glycerin and a few tips.